 Looking to price your next concrete project?
 Click here for our ‘Exposed Aggregate Concrete Price Guide [2022 Edition]’

 Factors to take into account when choosing your exposed aggregate finish

 Now you know how exposed aggregate concrete is created, let’s cover some of the primary considerations you’ll need to take into account.

 Failure to think about these pre-requisites before you start a home improvement project can leave you with a concrete surface that doesn’t match your style.
 Or worse, a concrete surface that isn’t able to handle your foot and vehicle traffic.

-The best exposed aggregate concrete will meet your colour preferences, and the colour of your exposed aggregate surface will come down to the stone you choose.
+The best exposed aggregate concrete will meet your colour preferences, and the colour of your surface will come down to the stone you choose.
 Many natural stones offer unique colour schemes that can be used to complement your home, garage, or garden.

 Some of the most popular options include delicate pastel colours like pink or rose quartz.
 As well as rich, striking colours in the form of dark blue or red granite.
 Many homeowners also prefer earthy tones that suit the great outdoors with sandy brown river stones, grey limestone, or black basalt offering rustic and grounding colours.

 Concept Concrete Tip: Keep in mind that aggregate is only part of the visual effect.
 You can also decide if you want to complement your choice of aggregate with coloured concrete for a more eye-grabbing finish.